MarkRosemaker/academy/content/courses/A1/1-total-immersion/1-mission/index.en.md

 +++
 title = "The Mission"
 date = 2019-07-31T15:12:49+02:00
+spellchecked = false
 +++

-Hello, I am Mark of Authentic German Learning.
+Hello, I am Mark from Authentic German Learning.

 I want you to not only learn the German language successfully, but also have fun with it.